dijkstracula/solvent/paper/report.md

 Given the constraints shown in Figure 7, an obvious but suboptimal type for `max()`'s return value suggests itself.
-We know that either branch of the `if` must be taken; so, the disjunction of the subtype constraints would technically work (see `max3()` in Figure 6).
+We know that either branch of the `if` must be taken; so, the disjunction of the subtype constraints would technically work (see `max2()` in Figure 6).
 This type, of course, only has two inhabitants and wildly overfits to the input arguments; we'd like it to generalize as much as possible.

 ## Predicate Abstraction and the Journey Home

-Recalling how the technique was applied to great effect whilst contemplating model-checking solutions([@SlamProject], [@BLAST], [@Houdini]), Rondon et al. constructed a liquid type reconstruction algorithm that consumes a set of _predefined qualifiers_ which they treat as a sort of basis set that refinements will be constructed from.
+Recalling how the technique was applied to great effect whilst contemplating model-checking solutions([@SlamProject], [@BLAST], [@Houdini]), a liquid type reconstruction algorithm that consumes a set of _predefined qualifiers_ which they treat as a sort of basis set that refinements will be constructed from.
+So, a refinement predicate will be a conjunction of such qualifiers.
 Naturally, this induces a bias into the reconstruction output: whoever wrote down the set of qualifiers for predicate abstraction to choose from is in some sense determining the "basis set" that will comprise a reconstructed liquid type.

 ```ocaml
 (* ./default_patterns *)